Are Double Bonds Longer Than Single Bonds

 Why Double Bonds Are Shorter

 The key to understanding why double bonds are shorter than single bonds lies in the combination of sigma (σ) and pi (π) bonds.
-The sigma bond provides the initial attraction between the atoms, while the pi bond adds additional electron density in the region between the nuclei.
-This extra electron density enhances the attractive force, pulling the atoms closer together than they would be in a single bond.
+Practically speaking, the sigma bond provides the initial attraction between the atoms, while the pi bond adds additional electron density in the region between the nuclei.
+This extra electron density enhances the attractive force, pulling the atoms closer together than they would be in a single bond Most people skip this — try not to.
+Simple as that..

 Consider the example of carbon-carbon bonds.
-A typical carbon-carbon single bond (C-C) has a bond length of approximately 154 pm.
-In contrast, a carbon-carbon double bond (C=C) has a bond length of around 134 pm.
+That's why in contrast, a carbon-carbon double bond (C=C) has a bond length of around 134 pm.
+On top of that, a typical carbon-carbon single bond (C-C) has a bond length of approximately 154 pm.
 This significant reduction in bond length is due to the presence of the pi bond in the double bond.

 The Impact of Hybridization